 The Importance Of Circadian Rhythms

-To understand the capabilities of the PERFEKTLIGHT’s benefits, it is vital to understand the function of the human body’s circadian rhythm.
+To understand the benefits of circadian lighting, it is vital to first understand the function of the human body’s circadian rhythm.
 The circadian rhythm is controlled by the brain’s hypothalamus.
 Connecting the nervous system to the endocrine system (the system responsible for hormone regulation), the hypothalamus operates via a small bundle of cells called the suprachiasmatic nucleus (SCN).
 The SCN is connected to the optic nerve behind the eye and receives information about the varying levels of light and darkness from our environment throughout the day and night.

 When light enters your eyes first thing in the morning, the SCN responds immediately and kick-starts its “daytime mode”.
 Signals are sent that raise your heart rate, your temperature, and your blood pressure to wake you up and get your body moving.

 Among waking up, circadian rhythms signal your body to engage in various actions, such as when to rise, eat, sleep, letting your body know when you’re most alert, and many other vital biological functions.

 These rhythms also tell your body to delay the release of hormones like melatonin.
 Melatonin is a hormone released by the pineal gland that helps induce feelings of tiredness and promotes good quality sleep.

 Unfortunately, in our always-on, digital world, our rhythms can get a bit out of sorts.
 If your circadian rhythm is out-of-sync with your daily schedule (also known as being “not entrained”), then it is likely that the time you wake-up and fall asleep each day will be delayed by increasing 15-minute intervals.